 School council representatives are voted in by their peers to represent their class.
 They attend School Council meetings and take forward the views of their class.
 Two of our council members are also part of the Cluster Council who visit The Ferrers Secondary School termly to meet with student councillors from other schools in the Higham and Rushden area.
 Following this they lead on a project decided by the cluster.

-Below are some documents that will also support your child with transition to the Juniors.
+Below are some documents that will also support your child with transition to the Junior site.

 ALTS Awards